 Arlo & Pips: King of the Birds by Elise Gravel

 Arlo the crow is smart, and he knows it.
 Fortunately, his little friend Pips isn’t afraid to put him in his place!
-This funny graphic novel includes plenty of true facts about crows mixed in with the story and is a fantastic book to put on your first or second grade summer reading list in 2024.
+This funny graphic novel includes plenty of true facts about crows mixed in with the story and is a fantastic book to put on your 1st or 2nd grade summer reading list.

 Buy it: Arlo & Pips: King of the Birds